pescode/AyudaPY-iOS/README.md

 	- pod 'GooglePlaces'
 	- pod 'Firebase/Analytics'

 Firebase/Analytics is not necesary to run the project.
-Just remove import "Firebase" & FirebaseApp.configure() in AppDelegate.swift to run the project.
+Just comment lines 12 & 19 in AppDelegate.swift (import Firebase & FirebaseApp.configure()) to run the project.
 GoogleService-Info.plist is not included in the repo.

 ## Contributing